Deepthiraghu/Projects-and-Experiments/AI_15Puzzle_and_its_Variants/README.md

+This project is to solve a 15 puzzle.
+It was done as a part of my graduate course - Elements of Artificial Intelligence.

 ## Formulation of the search problem:
 We are using best first approach where from state of the board the heuristic function will choose the best possible next state of the board to reach the goal state.